NUTRITION

 Milk helps to moisten dry ingredients, adds flavor, supports browning, softens texture, dissolves sugar, and activates the gluten in baking recipes.

-Milk is easy to replace, using a one-to-one ratio, with any vegan alternative such as almond, soy, oat, rice, or coconut milk.
+Milk is easy to replace, using a one-to-one ratio, with any vegan alternative.
 You won't easily detect the difference in baked goods.

 But beware, milk alternatives are often flavored or have added sugar.
 Consider how this may affect your dish, or choose unflavored and unsweetened varieties.